lightbend/fdp-sample-applications/README.md

 Monitoring is done using InfluxDB and Grafana.
 In the Grafana UI, load the definitions in `./killrweather-app/src/main/resource/grafana.json`.
 (Click the upper-left-hand side Grafana icon, then _Dashboards_, then _Import_.)
 This will create a dashboard called _KillrWeather Data Ingestion_.

 Once set up and once data is flowing through the system, you can view activity in this dashboard.

+Applications themselves currently implement setup.
+So this information is here just for reference.

 To view execution results, a Zeppelin notebook is used, configured for [Cassandra in Zeppelin](https://zeppelin.apache.org/docs/0.7.2/interpreter/cassandra.html).